The importance of falling in love with your customer rather than your product

 Many have personal reasons for diving deep into the question of “What is my why?” oftentimes trying to discover their true personal passion.
 On a larger scale, progressive technology companies are also exploring this question in an effort to not only discover their own why as an organization, but also the why of their customers.

-Understanding why your customers buy from you the first time, but even more importantly, discovering why customers continue to buy from you, is critical for long term success.
+Understanding why your customers buy from you the first time, but even more importantly, discovering why customers continue to buy from you, is critical for long-term success.

-Fall in love with your customer, not your product
+Fall in love with your customer, not your product.

 It’s human nature for leaders in a company to fall in love with their product.
-After all, they hire brilliant minds to develop these innovative and exciting products; they spend countless hours and dollars to ensure that their products are cutting edge and better than their competitors’ products; and sales teams work tirelessly to ensure that their target audiences are keenly aware of the features and functions of the product that make it distinctive and desirable.
+After all, they hire brilliant minds to develop these innovative and exciting products; they spend countless hours and dollars to ensure that their products are cutting edge and better than their competitors’ products; and sales and marketing teams work tirelessly to ensure that their target audiences are keenly aware of the features and functions of the product that make it distinctive and desirable.

 But imagine the benefits of shifting that love from the product to the person who actually purchases the product.